 After my Mum sadly died as a result of having Multiple Sclerosis in 1973, interspersed with an ongoing education, Dad and I ran the business until 2000.
 During that time, I indulged my passion for racing sailboats, being fortunate to compete at national and international level in a variety of boats, most enjoyably the International 470 dinghy.

 After graduating from Liverpool University, Judith was a journalist with the Wakefield Express newspaper before leaving to start a family, raising daughter Amy and son John in Bradford.
 She re-started working life as a tutor in ESOL to adults and now runs classes in writing for well-being.

-We like to get out into the glorious Calderdale countryside, particularly enjoying cycling on our tandem (see Gallery), going to various kinds of musical and theatrical performances and have recently started attending ballroom dancing classes.
+We enjoy the local countryside, particularly enjoying cycling on our tandem (see Gallery), as well as going to various musical and theatrical performances.
+Recently, we have attended ballroom dancing classes.

-My stepson, John, lives o'er t'hill in Blackpool with his partner Kerry and her daughter Taylor Ann, working for Matalan, whilst my stepdaughter Amy, married to Eliezer, lives in Baildon and has four children; Isabella, Seth, Ineza and Noah.
+My stepson, John, lives o'er t'hill in Lancaster, working as store manager at the Matalan store in Kendal, whilst my stepdaughter Amy, married to Eliezer, lives in Baildon and has four children; Isabella, Seth, Ineza and Noah.
 Judith and I enjoy helping out with the family (see Gallery).